Updated: Jul 11

 After this event, I no longer had any power.
 What I wanted no longer mattered.
 I had no control of my life.
 I no longer cared about anything.
 I gave up and moved in with hopelessness.
 Seven years later, my husband demanded a divorce and I entertained inviting Hope back into my life, but all I found in the dating pool was rejection and more failure.
 So, I kicked hope to the curb once more and wallowed in hopelessness.

 Luckily, hope is embedded in our DNA and never really goes away.
 It can be embraced at the smallest glimmer of light in the distance.
 As I rebuilt my life, I begrudgingly admit hope has been there showing me what is possible and at times, I have believed it.
-That does not mean I fully embraced it, I did not trust it.
+That does not mean I fully embraced it.

 Last week, as I listened to Cameron Chell talk about how to overcome self doubt, I had a visceral reaction to his solution.
 I was looking forward to discovering how this man, who does impossible things, can even have self doubt, let alone how he manages it.
 I was leaning in to my computer, engrossed in what he was saying when he dropped the bomb - his solution to managing self doubt is hope.
 It felt like I’d hit a wall because there is no way I trusted hope enough to help get through anything, let alone self doubt.
 I said something about hope sending her sister disappointment so often, I didn’t think hope would help.
 His response was to shine a light on my problem with Hope - I had allowed expectation to crash the party.

 I sat with this for awhile after the call and thought back on the times in my life when I kicked hope to the curb and discovered expectation was to blame.
 I had expected the bank would give me the loan to buy the wholesale business.
 I had no doubt it would happen.
 I believed 100% in myself and my future and couldn’t wait to get started.
 I expected everything to go right and was not prepared for it to go so wrong.